PRO TOOLS for Shops

 Symptoms of a bad evaporator temperature sensor

-A bad evaporator sensor typically causes your vehicle's air conditioner to stop working, freeze too much, or blow warm air.
-The evaporator temperature sensor tells your vehicle's brain (the computer) to either drop or increase the temperature to dodge a freeze-up; it acts like a thermometer to prevent things from getting too cold or hot inside, protecting wires, circuits, etc. The evaporator temperature sensor sits behind your dashboard, near the glove box.
+A bad evaporator sensor typically causes your vehicle's air conditioner to stop working, freeze up too much, or blow warm air.
+The evaporator temperature sensor tells your vehicle's brain (the computer) to either drop or increase the temperature to dodge a freeze-up; it acts like a thermometer to prevent the AC evaporator and other things from getting too cold or hot inside, protecting wires, circuits, etc. The evaporator temperature sensor sits behind your dashboard, near the glove box.

 1. Inconsistent or Weak Air Conditioning (A/C) Performance